Urban Gardening Grant

 Central Ohio has become a thriving hub for community gardening and urban agriculture.
 The number of community gardens in the Columbus area has grown from a dozen to hundreds over the past 20 years, bringing numerous benefits to our neighborhoods and residents.

 In the past, The Scotts Miracle-Gro Foundation, The City of Columbus, and Franklin County have offered separate grant programs annually to further the development of community gardens and greenspaces.
-For the 2020 growing season, these three funding partners will utilize one application and review process to maximize funding and material resources to gardens within the City of Columbus and Franklin County, Ohio.
-This growing season marks the 18th year of The Scotts Miracle-Gro Foundation’s Community Garden Grant Program and the 10th year for the City of Columbus/Franklin County Community Garden Grant Program.
+Now these three funding partners utilize one application and review process to maximize funding and material resources to gardens within the City of Columbus and Franklin County, Ohio.
+This growing season marks the 19th year of The Scotts Miracle-Gro Foundation’s Community Garden Grant Program and the 11th year for the City of Columbus/Franklin County Community Garden Grant Program.

 Recognizing the many benefits of community gardens, the City of Columbus, Franklin County, and The ScottsMiracle-Gro Foundation have partnered to provide financial and material resources to organizations who aim to re-purpose underused land to create, continue, or expand community gardens and greenspaces for the purpose of: